GCOM7140/google-trends-analysis/google-trends-guide.md

 Our first objective is to ensure that data pulled from gtrendsR is tidy and matches the data obtained directly from the UI (on the same day of course).

-Open RStudio and install/load the required packages.
+Open RStudio and load the required packages.
+Make sure you install them first.

 ``` r
 devtools::install_github("PMassicotte/gtrendsR")